computechain/docs/docs/en/index.md

 # ComputeChain Documentation

+> **⚠️ Living Documentation**
+> This documentation is actively maintained and will be updated as the ComputeChain project evolves.
+Some features described here may be in development or planned for future releases.

 **ComputeChain** — an experimental blockchain with **Proof-of-Compute** architecture, focused on executing **useful computations on GPU** (RTX 4090/5090 and beyond).

 ## What is ComputeChain?